acoadmarmon/covid-autoencoder-cv/README.md

 ## Discussion

 ## Challenges
 Our model will be big and running for a large data set which would require significant CPU resources and time.
-Though we have finalised our analysis to be based on CT scans, as we progress in the project we might need to consider X-Ray scans due to data availability.Model able to cluster scans which have similar metadata
-Implications
 Inability to find sufficient processing power for our models to run, we might not be able to perform our analysis on the complete data set.
-If our model gives a near accurate prognosis for the testing data set, our project will be able to provide a means to speed up the process of COVID detection.
+Also, though we have finalised our analysis to be based on CT scans, as we progress in the project we might need to consider X-Ray scans due to data availability.
+Our Model should be able to cluster scans which have similar metadata.
+If our model is unable to give a near accurate prognosis for the testing data set, our project may not present meaningfull results.

 ## Cluster Analysis (Short)